siualpinto/HardwareRadar/README.md

 # HardwareRadar
-Tool to scrap info of video grphic cards
+Tool to scrap info of video graphics cards